AI-UNIT-IT-KKU/solar_pred/README.md

 ##  Flask Web Deployment

-A **Flask-based interactive web app** allows users to:
+A **FastAPI-based** application (decoupled frontend/backend) allows users to:
-- Input real solar data manually or use automatic time detection.
+- Input the 6 required operational features (like ISC, GEFF, and temperatures).
-- Generate instant predictions from the trained model.
+- Generate instant predictions by sending data to a JSON API endpoint (/api/predict).
-- Automatically reset the page after refresh for a clean interface.
+- Receive predictions without a page reload, ensuring a clean interface on every refresh.

 ---